-Abalone shell centerpiece, with tumeric dyed needles, various beads and colors, blue, purple, orange.
+Abalone shell centerpiece with turmeric dyed needles, various beads and colors; blue, purple and orange.

-Inspired by fall colors, a splash of orange, blue, purple and a beautiful Abalone shell as the centerpiece, Indian wrap, and cross stithces throughout.
+Inspired by fall colors, a splash of orange, blue, purple and a beautiful abalone shell as the centerpiece, Indian wrap, and cross stitches throughout.

 Karey was born and raised on the north shore of Lake Tahoe in Carnelian Bay.
 She still makes her home here after 57 years.
 Surrounded by nature from an early age, she developed her love for skiing, hiking, and the many pleasures Lake Tahoe has to offer.

 Karey, whose love for travel was fueled by a year as an exchange student in the Philippines, she left Lake Tahoe in her twenties to see the world, including living in London, while working as a nanny for a family there.
 Later, she lived in Aniak, a remote village in the Alaskan Bush for two years, with the only way in or out was by air.
 She developed a liking for Native Alaskan art, especially the baskets woven by the Yupik Natives.
 Karey obtained a beautiful handmade basket from a Yupik elder and it has been one of her treasures for over 30 years.